OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-27.md

 ## 2 Chronicles 27:8

-He was twenty-five years old when he became king, and he reigned for sixteen years in Jerusalem.
+At the age of twenty-five, he became king, and he ruled for sixteen years in Jerusalem.

 ---